Jewish music: Traditional religious music

 Synagogues following traditional Jewish rites do not employ musical instruments as part of the synagogue service.
 Traditional synagogal music is therefore purely vocal.
 The principal melodic role in the service is that of the hazzan (cantor).
 Responses of the congregation are typically monophonic—the introduction of a choir singing in harmony was largely a nineteenth-century innovation.
-However, during the mediaeval period among Ashkenazi Jews there developed the tradition of the hazzan being accompanied for certain prayers by a bass voice (known in Yiddish as singer) and a descant (in Yiddish, meshorrer).
+However, during the medieval period among Ashkenazi Jews there developed the tradition of the hazzan being accompanied for certain prayers by a bass voice (known in Yiddish as singer) and a descant (in Yiddish, meshorrer).
 This combination was known in Yiddish as keleichomos.

 "Emet El Shmeha", traditional Jewish 17th century song.

 There are many forms of song which are used in Jewish religious services and ceremonies.
 The following are notable examples.

 With the piyyutim (liturgical poems—singular: piyut), dating from the first millennium after the destruction of the Temple, one stream of Jewish synagogal music began to crystallize into definite form.
 The hazzan sang the piyyutim to melodies either selected by themselves or drawn from tradition.
 Piyyutim have been written since Mishnaic times.
 Most piyyutim are in Hebrew or Aramaic, and most follow some poetic scheme, such as an acrostic following the order of the Hebrew alphabet or spelling out the name of the author.
 A well-known piyyut is Adon Olam ("Master of the World"), sometimes attributed to Solomon ibn Gabirol in 11th century Spain.